Therapy for men in Maryland

 First off, I want to tell you that it takes strength and courage to seek help.
-This is a huge step for you, and the odds are it will only get easier from here.
+This is a huge step, and the odds are it will only get easier from here.

-It took me years of struggling on my own with stress and anxiety to finally reach out to a therapist.
+It took me years of struggling on my own with stress, anxiety, and relationship issues to finally reach out to a therapist.
 And even then, I only reached out because an ex-partner all but forced me to.

 But after I experienced how therapy helped me feel less burned out and be more present at work and in my relationship, I was hooked.
 I even eventually became a therapist myself.

-Like people of all genders, men suffer from anxiety, depression, and other issues that can get in the way of living the life we want.
-But there are things particular to the experience of growing up as a boy and living as a man that often need to be addressed in therapy.
+Like all people, men suffer from anxiety, depression, and other issues that can get in the way of living the life we want.
+But there are things particular to the experience of being a man that often need to be addressed in therapy.

 I will teach you practices to address your symptoms as they arise in the moment, like mindfulness meditation.
 We will also discuss potential changes at your workplace, at home, and other areas of your life.

 Using Internal Family Systems (IFS) therapy, we will identify the “parts” of you that are contributing to your symptoms.
-For example, you may have a part of you that thinks you should always be in control, figuring things out yourself and never asking for help.
-Or you might have a people-pleasing (“nice guy”) part that thinks you should stay quiet and keep everyone else happy.
+For example, you may think you should always be in control, figuring things out yourself and never asking for help.
+Or you may have a people-pleasing (“nice guy”) part of you that thinks you should stay quiet and keep everyone else happy.

 I will help you see that these parts are actually trying to protect you.
 They don’t want you to feel negative feelings, such as shame, fear, or loneliness.
 They just have extreme ideas about how to do that.